Condoms and Long-Term Relationships: Why Safe Sex Is Still Important

 One of the primary reasons for condom failure is incorrect use.
 Incorrect use of a condoms includes issues such as improper storage, using condoms past their expiration date, not checking for damage before use, not using enough lubrication, failure to leave space at the tip of the condom for semen collection, or not unrolling the condom all the way down the shaft.

 Another common misuse is rolling the condom on the wrong way.
-Condoms in traditional foil wrappers don't come in easy-open, intuitive, always-right-side-up wrappers; so after tearing opening the wrapper with your teeth and fumbling in the dark to get the condom on (yourself or your partner), there's a good chance you've got it on backwards - and then believing that its ok to roll it on the right way (Don't.
+Condoms in traditional foil wrappers don't always come in easy-tear wrappers; so after tearing opening the wrapper with your teeth and fumbling in the dark to get the condom on (yourself or your partner), there's a good chance you've got it on backwards - and then believing that its ok to roll it on the right way (Don't.
 Go get a new condom).

 2. Condom Damage